 Do I need any specific operative system?

-The GDL2 Editor works with any OS but Archetype Editor only runs on a Windows platform.
-There are, however, numerous archetypes available both in the common-clinical-models repository, and in the openEHR Clinical Knowledge Manager, so participation in the challenge by non-windows users are still very much possible.
+The GDL2 Editor and Archetype Designer work with any OS.
+In addition, there are numerous archetypes available both in the gdl-guideline-models repository, and in the openEHR Clinical Knowledge Manager, so participation in the challenge by non-windows users is still very much possible.

 Do I have to create a user interface for my model?

-No, a user interface will be automatically rendered after your model have been submitted and approved by the CDS team.
+No, a user interface will be automatically rendered after your model has been submitted and approved by the CDS team.

 I chose a model that did not exist in the repository but someone submitted the same one before me.
 Can I still submit mine?

 No, each model has to be unique.
 A model is not claimed until it is submitted and approved by the CDS team.
-All approved models will be merged to the master branch of the common-clinical-models repository, so make sure to keep an eye on that for any updates.
+All approved models will be merged to the master branch of the gdl-guideline-models repository repository, so make sure to keep an eye on that for any updates.